ScottHameed71/Facial_Object_Entity_Recognition/README.md

 # Facial_Object_Entity_Recognition
-This repository contains the source code, presentations, videos, and report for the Facial, Object, and Entity Identification Project
+This repository contains the source code, presentations, videos, and report for the Facial, Object, and Entity Recognition Project

 Below are the resources related to this project: